-Guillermo del Toro described his recent film Crimson Peak as a “classic Gothic Romance”, a subgenre that has been consigned to oblivion for nearly four decades.
+Guillermo del Toro describes his recent film Crimson Peak as a “classic Gothic Romance”, a subgenre that has been consigned to oblivion for nearly four decades.
 But what is Gothic Romance, what makes it different to horror and why did it fall into obscurity?

 A woman in her nightie running away from an isolated manor house: the term “Gothic Romance” conjures up the image that appeared on the covers of thousands of 1960s paperbacks, often mocked by those who’d only bother with respectable literary fiction.
 Yet these novels, ubiquitous between the 1960s and the 1980s, are only the most recent manifestation of a genre that had been born two centuries earlier.